“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 - Working at a consistent pace.

-In today’s fast-paced and ever-changing modern workplace, it’s becoming increasingly important for employees to be able to adapt to new situations and people quickly and easily.
+In today’s fast-paced workplace, it’s crucial to adapt to new situations and people quickly and easily.

-- Taking the time to understand a customer’s needs and tailor their approach accordingly.
+- Understanding a customer’s needs and tailoring their approach accordingly.

 - Being able to switch between tasks or roles as needed.